 Mayflower Bocawina National Park proved to be no exception.
 It was good that we scored a lift because we needed all our energy for the hike to Antelope Falls.
 The trail started flat but then ran practically vertically upwards.
 We needed ropes to tackle the last part of the trek – we puffed and panted and sweated so much that I wrung out my T-shirt and could probably fill an Olympic pool with what came out.

 The majestic views that stretched as far as the Atlantic Ocean made up for the suffering.
 So did the reward at the end of the hike: a picture-perfect waterfall that cascaded into a refreshing swimming pool.
-We sat down on the rocks, ate our takeaway rice and beans while the fishes in the tiny lake nibbled the dead skin off our feet.
+We sat down on the rocks and ate our takeaway rice and beans while the fishes in the tiny lake nibbled the dead skin off our feet.
 To think that people pay a fortune to go to a fish spa.

 Read more about Antelope Falls and other waterfalls we visited in Belize and Guatemala.